PradKalkar/microsoft-teams-clone/README.md

     A user must authenticate through any of the given identity providers (Microsoft, Google, Github, LinkedIn, Amazon) inorder to use the application.
   </li>
   <li>
-    Users can connect to each other through video calls which offer a wide range of capabilities like microphone mute/unmute, video mute/unmute, screen sharing, leave call, copy meeting code and also inmeeting chat.
+    Users can connect to each other through video calls which offer a wide range of capabilities like microphone mute/unmute, video mute/unmute, screen sharing, leave call, copy meeting code, ability to see the number of meeting participants and also inmeeting chat.
+Once a user starts a new meeting, he/she can either share the meeting link or copy the meeting code from the navigation bar to share the meeting with others.
   </li>
   <li>
     The in-meeting chat is even persisted after the user leaves the meeting.
 So, if the user bychance forgets to note some things down when the meeting ends, he/she can also visit the chat section to see the respective meeting's chat.
   </li>
   <li>
     Meetings are safe, before joining an existing meeting, the user requires to take the permission of the meeting admin to enter into the meeting.
 The meeting admin gets a notification and accordingly can admit or deny entry.
   </li>
   <li>
     Users also have the option to chat with any other user separately or make groups, and moreover the chat is not just a text chat but the user can send any kind of information such as bold/italic/underline text, code part, embed a link, or send attachments.